 There are a few techniques that you can use to help your bones break down more rapidly in your bokashi kitchen composter.

 1. Make bone broth first

 Boiling your bones to make broth will help soften the bones.
 These softer bones will break down a bit faster when you add your bokashi pre-compost to your garden.

 2. Grind or smash your bones

 Using a meat grinder it is possible to grind smaller bones.
 Or you could smash them with a hammer before adding to your bokashi bucket.
-Like chopping your food waste, smashing or grinding your bones allows the bokashi microbes to get at a larger surface area and break down your bones faster.
+Like chopping your food waste, smashing or grinding your bones allows the bokashi microbes to get at a larger surface area.
+Ground or smashed bones will break down into compost faster.

 Alternatively, you could wait until your bones have been through the bokashi process and been in the soil for a while before your smash them.
 By that time they will have become more brittle and easier to break.